2010 California Proposition 14

 Proposition 14 is a California ballot proposition that appeared on the ballot during the June 2010 state elections.
-It was a constitutional amendment that effectively transformed California's non-presidential elections from first-past-the-post to a nonpartisan blanket primary (similar to a two-round system).
+It was a constitutional amendment that effectively transformed California's non-presidential elections from first-past-the-post to a nonpartisan blanket primary (a two-round system).
 The proposition was legislatively referred to voters by the State Legislature and approved by 54% of the voters.
-It consolidated all primary elections for a particular office into an election with one ballot that would be identical to all voters, regardless of their party preferences.
+It consolidated all partisan primaries for a particular office into an election with one ballot that would be identical to all voters, regardless of their party preferences.
 The two candidates with the most votes in the primary election would then be the only candidates who would run in the general election, regardless of their party affiliation.

 Background

 Proposition 14 was a proposal to amend Sections 5 and 6 of Article II of the California State Constitution relating to elections.
 It is officially known as the Top Two Primaries Act.

 It was authored by State Senator Abel Maldonado, who represented the 15th district, as Senate Constitutional Amendment 4 of the 2009–2010 Regular Session (Resolution Chapter 2, Statutes of 2009).
 It was based on a proposal drafted by the Independent Voter Project in 2008.
 It was passed in the State Senate by a vote of 27 to 12 and in the State Assembly by a vote of 54 to 20.
 The proposition was publicly backed by Governor Arnold Schwarzenegger, as part of a deal in which Maldonado agreed to support his proposed 2009–2010 state budget, and was opposed by political parties.